Azure-Samples/azure-intelligent-edge-patterns/storage-iSCSI/README.md

 ### Prepare-iSCSIClient.ps1

 This script installs the prerequistes on the iSCSI client, this includes;
-- installation of Multipath-io services
+- installation of Multipath-IO services
 - setting the iSCSI initiator service startup to automatic
 - enabling support for multipath MPIO to iSCSI
 - Enable automatic claiming of all iSCSI volumes